eshazen/keyboards/README_QMK.md

 (install gcc-avr, avr-libc, avrdude)

+Had to use pipx to install in a virtual environment since there doesn't seem to be an Ubuntu package for qmk.

 	$ sudo apt install pipx
     $ pipx install qmk
     $ sudo usermod -a -G dialout $USER